-Verify that the arrows on the mounting brackets are pointing up.
+Ensure that the arrows on the mounting brackets are pointing up.

-- 1. Adjust the position of the nut and remove one end of the square-neck bolt from the slot on the auxiliary bracket. - 2.
+- 1. Adjust the position of the nut and remove the square-neck bolt at the open end from the slot on the auxiliary bracket. - 2.
 Slide the mounting brackets onto the pole horizontally and insert the square-neck bolt into the slot.